Dhauta Pariksha

 Dhauta Pariksha or Dhaut Pariksha (Sanskrit: धौत परीक्षा) was the highest examination system established in Mithila during the Darbhanga Raj Kingdom.
+It was also called Paṇḍitānām Parīkshā.

 Background

 Mithila was a centre of learning from the ancient period to the medieval period till the 20th century in the Indian subcontinent.
 To examine the student's knowledge different types of examination systems were evolved in the region.
 During King Janaka's reign, debates in ancient India (or Shastrarthas) were organised at the court of the kingdom to examine the knowledge of the scholars.
 Shastrartha was the debate among the participating scholars at the court of King Janaka.
 The winning scholars were awarded the title Brahmgyani and thousands of cows with gold.

 In the later period, Shalaka Pariksha and Shadyantra Pariksha were evolved to examine the knowledge of the students in the region.
 Similarly, during the periods of Darbhanga Raj, a new system of examination was established by the King Mahesha Thakura at his court to examine the scholarship of the scholars in his kingdom.
 This new system of examination was called Dhaut Pariksha.